 I’m currently a Cancer Prevention Fellow in the Cancer Prevention Fellowship Program, which is a very prestigious cancer prevention training program.
 It’s a four-year program at the National Cancer Institute and it was my number one choice for a postdoctoral program.
 Doing the Ph.D. in Behavioral and Community Health at the University of Maryland School of Public Health really set me up to be successful as a researcher and a leader as a behavioral scientist.

 The program gave me training in statistics, program planning and evaluation, grant writing, and the opportunity to lead my own research projects, primarily my dissertation experience.
 I was able to learn to be a stronger public health advocate and leader, and that role is relevant as a researcher, a teacher, or someone that’s leading a training or working with the community.
-All of the training I got through Maryland set me up to be successful, to where I see myself going, and to the first big stepping stone, this postdoc program.
+All of the training I got through Maryland set me up to be successful, to where I see myself going, and to the first big stepping stone, my postdoc program.

 “Anyone that goes through this program, they’re going to have opportunities if you put in the work and the effort.
 It’s hard for everyone to do a Ph.D., but having the support and good professors and mentors like I did at Maryland definitely helps.
 I think my path over the last 15 years has gotten me to where I am today and UMD played a really big role in that for me.”